geluso/learn-programming-programming-board-games/00-intro-to-programming/00-programming-programming.md

 ### Poker
 Build a single-player version of handheld poker.
-Use the Dictionary/Map data structure to write algorithsm that organize and detect poker hands.
+Use the Dictionary/Map data structure to write algorithms that organize and detect poker hands.

 Extend the program to include multiple players, managing bets and splitting pots.